Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Results: Spectral Imagery Tasks

-Figure~\ref{fig:forecast_pretrain_comp} shows a comparison of the forecasted images from these finetuned models,i.e SM-VSF and CI-VSF, on 3 independent examples.
-Each row correspond to a sample, with the first 6 images corresponding to the satellite component of the input series to the model, the weather component is not shown in the image but is passed along with the satellite component(as shown in Figure \ref{fig:architecture_detailed}).
 Row 1 depicts an example of a crop field, with the final forecast image being 120 days following the 6th image in the input series.
 From the groundtruth image, we see that harvest has occurred in the circular fields and growth has happened in the top left corner field.
-Comparing the forecasted images from SM-VSF and CI-VSF, we can see that CI-VSF is able to capture both the harvest and the growth of the crops whereas SM-VSF is not able to capture these changes, showing that causal land cover dynamics have been captured by CI-VSF.
+Comparing the forecasted images from SM-VSF, MM-VSF and KG-VSF, we can see that KG-VSF is able to capture both the harvest and the growth of the crops whereas SM-VSF and MM-VSF are not able to capture these changes, showing that causal land cover dynamics have been captured in the embeddings of KG-VSF.
 Row 2 shows another example of a crop field, with the forecast image being 90 days in the future.
-We can see from the groundtruth image that 90 days later snow is present in the field, which is captured by CI-VSF but not SM-VSF, whose prediction shows a faded green field.
-This illustrates the ability of CI-VSF to capture the relationship between precipitation and temperature (i.e., precipitation during cold winter days can fall as snow).
-One can also notice that evergreen regions within the forecasted image of CI-VSF have less snowfall when compared to the fields, showing capture of terrain information.
+We can see from the groundtruth image that 90 days later snow is present in the field, which is captured by KG-VSF but not the others, whose predictions show a faded green field.
+This illustrates the ability of KG-VSF to capture the relationship between precipitation and temperature on land cover (i.e., precipitation during cold winter days can fall as snow).
+One can also notice that evergreen regions within the forecasted image of KG-VSF have less snowfall when compared to the fields, showing capture of terrain information.
 This is further reflected in Row 3, where a mountainous region is depicted and the forecast image 255 days in future.
-We can see that even after 255 days there is not much change in the region, which is correctly captured by our method (CI-VSF), illustrating terrain information capture, whereas SM-VSF seems to add some false greenness.
-We further observe that all images from the forecast of SM-VSF appear blocky, inspite of long periods of training.
-This is because the model is unable to forecast images without weather information.
+We can see that even after 255 days there is not much change in the region, which is correctly captured by our method (KG-VSF), illustrating terrain information capture, whereas SM-VSF seems to add some false greenness.
+We further observe that images from the forecast of SM-VSF and MM-VSF might appear blocky, inspite of long periods of training.
+This is because the models are unable to forecast images into the future accurately without weather information.